paulwer/prisma-extension-cache-manager/README.md

 1. Be carefull when using custom cache-keys and automatic-uncaching.
 If you produce an overlay it could happen, that more cache entries gets deleted than exspected.
 2. Automatic Uncaching only works when using @prisma/client.
 Custom generated client which are loaded from another origin/package are not supported yet.
+3. when using custom key generator functions, you cannot rely on a cache for this function. those should only be used to generate the cache for other functions.

 ## Credit